Free • Fast • Privacy-first

 What is an HTML Element Builder?

-Unlike basic HTML generators, our tool focuses on semantic HTMLβ€”using elements that convey meaning, not just presentation.
+Unlike basic HTML generators, our html code generator focuses on semantic HTML—using elements that convey meaning, not just presentation.
 This approach improves accessibility, SEO, and maintainability.
 For example, we use <strong> instead of <b> for important text, and <em> instead of <i> for emphasized content.
-Learn more about semantic HTML from the MDN Web Docs on semantic elements.
+Our semantic html code generator ensures all output follows best practices.
+Learn more about semantic HTML from the MDN Web Docs on semantic elements, or check out our HTML Formatter for formatting your HTML code.

 Text Formatting Elements